dwyl/quotes/README.md

-### 2. Add Your Quotes!
+### 2. Add Quotes!

-If there is a quote you find inspiring/motivating that is _not_ already in the [**`quotes.json`**](https://github.com/nelsonic/quotes/blob/master/quotes.json) file, please add it!
+If there is a quote
+you find inspiring/motivating
+that is _not_ already in the [**`quotes.json`**](https://github.com/nelsonic/quotes/blob/master/quotes.json) file, please add it!